kev-a-dev/MooTube/README.md

 # MooTube (in progress)

-YouTube application I built by fetching date from YouTube's API.
-MooTube is a simplified version of YouTube with video searching, suggested videos, video playing, and readable comments.
+I rebuilt a simpler version of YouTube by fetching data from its API.
+It includes video searching, suggested videos, video playing, and readable comments.
 It is also cow themed.

 Link: https://kev-a-dev.github.io/MooTube/